-Website: https://freida.ama-assn.org/Freida/user/search/programSearch.do

-An on-line searchable database designed to help students find a graduate medical education program most suited to their needs.
-All ACGME accredited graduate medical education programs are included in the database program, as well as Board-approved combined specialty programs, such as internal medicine/pediatrics.
+Website: https://freida.ama-assn.org/Freida/user/search/programSearch.do An on-line searchable database designed to help students find a graduate medical education program most suited to their needs.
+All ACGME accredited graduate medical education programs are included in the database program, as well as Boardapproved combined specialty programs, such as internal medicine/pediatrics.
 FREIDA includes basic information about each program and information relating to the faculty, educational environment, work environment, and compensation/benefits offered by each program, and users can search for training programs by selecting specialties, states, or training institutions.
-As a supplement/alternative to FREIDA, the directory of programs participating in the NRMP Matching Program, including addresses and telephone numbers as well as additional information regarding residency training, is available on the web at http://www.nrmp.org for students who are registered with the NRMP to participate in the Match.
-Note that the NRMP site will not include programs participating in the San Francisco Match.